Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Analysis of Terror Attack Data

-Given the interest in terrorist activity across Pakistan and Afghanistan, we model terrorist events in the two nations during the US withdrawal from Afghanistan with a MHP, obtaining estimates via our proposed PMMH procedure.
+Given the growth in terrorist activity along the Pakistan-Afghanistan border, we use an MHP to model terror attacks over the period of 01 Jan 2018 to 30 June 2021, which captures a substantial period prior to the US exit from Afghanistan, and the extent of the available data during the exit \citep{gtdGlobalTerrorismDatabase2022}.
+Specifically, we consider events occurring in the Kabul and Nangarhar provinces of Afghanistan as type~1 events, with events in Khyber Pakhtunkhwa in Pakistan as type~2 events.
+A map of the regions of interest is displayed in Figure~\ref{fig:map}.
+Estimates are obtained via our proposed PMMH procedure.
 The temporal clustering of terrorism in Afghanistan has been studied extensively \citep{zammit-mangionPointProcessModelling2012, rieber-mohnInvestigationMicrocyclesViolence2021, junFlexibleMultivariateSpatiotemporal2024}, suggesting that the nation is an appropriate candidate for a Hawkes process model.
 To the best of our knowledge, Pakistan has not been the subject of such statistical analysis.
-Comprehensive data on terrorist activity is available from the \cite{gtdGlobalTerrorismDatabase2022} through the period March 9\thh, 2020 to June 30\thh, 2021.
-Insights into the dynamics of the two nations during this time period may be drawn from our estimation.
+Insights into the cross-border dynamics of the two regions during this time period may be drawn from our analysis.
+For the remainder of this section, we use \enquote{Kabul–Nangarhar} to refer to the region of interest in Afghanistan, emphasising that events in the two provinces are pooled.

-\subsubsection{Preliminary Analysis}
+\subsection{Preliminary Analysis}

-There has been a marked increase in the number of terrorist events in Pakistan and Afghanistan over the period 1970 - 2020, as seen in Figure~\ref{fig:1970-2020}.
-Both nations show a similar trajectory, with few events until the late 1990s and early 2000s, after which an exponential increase in terrorism is observed, attributable either to an actual rise in terrorist activity, or a significant increase in reporting of terrorism.
-Pakistan displays some taper in events in the later part of the 2010s decade.
-It is clear that a MHP model for both nations over any extended period would require the estimation of a non-linear baseline rate.
+There has been a marked increase in the number of terror attacks in Pakistan and Afghanistan over the period 1970--2021 \citep{gtdGlobalTerrorismDatabase2022}.
+Both nations experienced few events until the late 1990s and early 2000s, after which an exponential increase in terrorism was observed, attributable either to an actual rise in terrorist activity or a significant increase in reporting of terrorism.
+Figure~\ref{fig:obs_dat} displays the cumulative event counts for each region of interest over the period 2018--2021.
+Events in Khyber Pakhtunkhwa appear to occur at a stable rate with only a slight visual tapering, whereas events in Kabul--Nangarhar exhibit more pronounced non-linearity.
+Figure~\ref{fig:obs_dat} also shows the daily event counts for each region.
+Kabul--Nangarhar experienced an average of 0.86 events per day, with Khyber Pakhtunkhwa averaging 0.48 daily events.
+Kabul--Nangarhar appears to exhibit more significant temporal spiking than Khyber Pakhtunkhwa, with a maximum of 17 events observed in a single day, while a maximum of only 5 occurred in Khyber Pakhtunkhwa.